Date: 8 November 2014. Sewing Kit Saves Time.

 some such issue that can be resolved immediately.

-Years ago I'd stack stuff aside
+Years ago I would stack stuff aside

 for these mammoth repair sessions.
 They were always dreaded and